Huckdirks/Wikipedia-Links-Graph/docs/README.md

 ## Quality Assurance
 Every new release is run with with [leaks](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/ManagingMemory/Articles/FindingLeaks.html) (the apple version of valgrind) to insure there are no memory leaks, and the program is compiled with `-Wall` & `-Wextra` for getting as much standardization as possible, and `-Werror` to make sure all errors are dealt with before the files can be compiled.
 All variable, function, classe, module, & file names are written in [snake_case](https://en.wikipedia.org/wiki/Snake_case) to make sure everything is consistent, and all `const` variables are written in ALL-CAPS.
 The code is also quite commented, so it should be easy enough to understand what's going on.

-If there are any other/better ways to check for quality assurance, please let me know!
+Also, I know the python section could probably be more ✨𝒫𝓎𝓉𝒽ℴ𝓃𝒾𝒸✨, but I just started seriously learning python, so I'm sure there are many things I could improve on!

-Also, I know the python section could be more ✨𝒫𝓎𝓉𝒽ℴ𝓃𝒾𝒸✨, but I just started seriously learning python, so I'm sure there are many things I could improve on!
+If there are any other/better ways to check for quality assurance, please let me know in the [suggestions](https://github.com/Huckdirks/Wikipedia_Links_Graph/discussions/new?category=suggestions)!

 ## Future Features